saraho28/medellin---A3/README.md

 # Medellin

-Sarah - Working on the role of I.A and Designer
+Sarah -  I.A and Designer

 Patrice - Coder